-The Clinical Practice with Families and Children (CPFC) concentration will teach you how to work with a variety of different populations of individuals and families at risk in ways that facilitate their empowerment.
+The Clinical Practice with Families and Children (CPFC) specialization will teach you how to work with a variety of different populations of individuals and families at risk in ways that facilitate their empowerment.

 Through a selection of strengths-based approaches, the concentration addresses family- and child-focused concerns across a level of need spectrum from poverty and homelessness to communication and interpersonal counseling.

-Students choosing the CPFC track have a variety of practice settings to choose from, such as school social work, mental health settings, child abuse prevention, family and child centered clinical practices, and substance abuse settings.
+Students choosing the CPFC specialization have a variety of practice settings to choose from, such as school social work, mental health settings, child abuse prevention, family and child centered clinical practices, and substance abuse settings.

 There are three CPFC specialization courses:

 - SW 605 Advanced Social Work Practice with Families

 - SW 645 Seminar in Advanced Family Practice

 The sequence of these courses will prepare you for advanced social work practice with individuals, couples, families and groups, as well as macro practice in advocacy and family centered policy.
 These courses will help students concurrently taking their field practicum apply techniques and intervention strategies learned in the classroom to their internships.

 SW 665 Advanced Practice with Children was featured in the Journal of Teaching in Social Work as an exemplary graduate course.

 As a student in the CPFC specialization, you’ll have the opportunity to apply your classroom learning to a field placement geared specifically to your chosen specialty.